ABOUT COUNCILWOMAN GOLDIE WELLS

 Wells is a member of the Board of Trustees of Wells Memorial Church of God in Christ, District Missionary of the High Point District and member of the Education Committee of the Greater North Carolina Jurisdiction of the Church of God in Christ and is the National Director of the C.H.
 Mason Jurisdictional Institutes of the Church of God in Christ, Inc.

 Originally from Edenton, North Carolina, Wells has undergraduate and graduate degrees from Hampton University and North Carolina A & T State University, and a doctorate from the University of North Carolina at Chapel Hill.
 She is the daughter of the late Golden and Ruth Frinks.
-She is the proud mother of an adult daughter Kelli Johnson, mother-in-law of Pastor Charles J. Johnson, and the grandmother of Falon, Kelci and Bhali.
+She is the proud mother of an adult daughter Kelli Johnson, mother-in-law of Bishop Charles J. Johnson, and the grandmother of Falon, Kelci and Bhali.